guoyaxuan0106/New_World/README.md

 * Backward propagation on decoder
 * Keep track of metrics

-and for testing dataset, we follow the same process except the propagation update on parameters.
+For testing dataset, we follow the same process except the propagation update on parameters.
 **After training 30 epoches, both the training and testing loss decrease, with testing top-5 accuracy reaches about 98.21% and bleu-4 score about 0.6278.**